IRB Frequently Asked Questions

 • if you are obtaining informed consent you will also need to obtain a HIPAA Authorization, or

-• if you are seeing, but not recording any identifiable information you will submit a Certification of Using De-Identified data form, or
+• if you are seeing, but not recording any identifiable information you will submit a request for Waiver of HIPAA authorization and a Certification of Deidentification form, or

 • if you need to keep some identifiable information, and you cannot obtain an Authorization, you will apply for a Waiver of HIPAA Authorization.